Peter-assment

 "Peter-assment" is the 14th episode of the eighth season of the animated comedy series Family Guy.
 It originally aired on Fox in the United States on March 21, 2010.
-The title of the episode, like Season 4's "Petarded", "Peterotica" and "Petergeist", is a portmanteau between "Peter" and "Harassment".
+The title of the episode, like the fourth season's episodes "Petarded", "Peterotica" and "Petergeist", is a portmanteau between "Peter" and "Harassment".
 The episode follows Peter after he becomes a paparazzo, and begins to annoy the citizens and local celebrities in Quahog, and eventually breaks his glasses.
 Peter then becomes the target of sexual lust by his boss at the Pawtucket Brewery, Angela, who finds him attractive without his occasional eyewear.
-Continually refusing to have relations with her, Peter tries to avoid Angela, but she fires him and attempts suicide, leaving him with no other choice but to acknowledge her deep-rooted sexual desires.
+Continually refusing to have relations with her, Peter tries to avoid Angela, but she fires him and attempts suicide, leaving him with no choice but to acknowledge her deep-rooted sexual desires.

 The episode was written by Chris Sheridan and directed by Julius Wu.
 It received mostly mixed reviews from critics for its storyline and many cultural references, in addition to receiving some criticism from the family of Terri Schiavo for its opening act.
 According to Nielsen ratings, it was viewed in 6.65 million homes in its original airing.
 The episode featured guest performances by Max Burkholder, Richard Dreyfuss, Carrie Fisher, Jim Goldenberg, Max Hodges, Maurice Lamont, Harvey Levin, Jack Samson, Will Shadley, Anthony Skillman and Steve Urquilla, along with several recurring guest voice actors for the series.
 "Peter-assment" was released on DVD along with ten other episodes from the season on December 13, 2011.